Unit 29: Inclusive Writing

 Because pronouns can reflect a person’s gender identity, it’s crucial to use the correct ones for respectful and inclusive communication.
 To prevent incorrect gender identification, it’s always recommended that you ask your audience.

-People who identify as non-binary often use ‘neopronous‘ in place of gender-specific pronouns (review Table 29.2).
+People who identify as non-binary often use ‘neopronous‘ in place of gender-specific pronouns (see Table 29.2).
 If you are not sure how to use a person’s neopronouns, always ask.

 Table 29.2: Neopronouns